jlehikoinen/jss-playground/README.md

 Note that you might need to reboot the Docker host before building the image because of low entropy.
 More info [here](https://blog.pivotal.io/pivotal-cloud-foundry/features/challenges-with-randomness-in-multi-tenant-linux-container-platforms).

-## Run containers with Docker Compose
+## Run containers with Docker Compose (2 options)

 Run MySQL container and your custom JSS container:

 `$ docker-compose up -d`

-## Import MySQL database
+## Import JSS MySQL database

-Run MySQL container and your custom JSS container and import MySQL database.
+Run MySQL container, your custom JSS container and import MySQL database.
 Before running this option, rename your database dump to `db.sql` and place it to the root of working dir:

 `$ docker-compose -f docker-compose-import.yml up -d`